Petrus Pavlicek

-Petrus Pavlicek (* as Otto Pavlicek on January 6, 1902, in Innsbruck; † December 14, 1982, in Vienna) was a Franciscan (OFM) and founder of the Crusade of Reparation of the Holy Rosary for Peace in the World.
+Petrus Pavlicek (born Otto Pavlicek; January 6, 1902 – December 14, 1982) was a Franciscan (OFM) and founder of the Crusade of Reparation of the Holy Rosary for Peace in the World.

 Life

-He was born the second son of the imperial and royal officer Augustin Pavlicek and Gabriele Alscher and baptized with the name Otto.
+Pavlicek was born on January 6, 1902 in Innsbruck.
+He was born on the second son of the imperial and royal officer Augustin Pavlicek and Gabriele Alscher and baptized with the name Otto.
 His mother died when he was two years old.
 Then, his father and sons moved to Vienna, in 1915 to Olomouc.
 There, in 1920, Pavlicek passed the admittance exam to a higher education institution and then worked for the furniture factory Thonet.

 He left the church in 1921, was from 1922 to 1924 in the military and worked after that in Prague for the company Brown, Boveri & Cie.
-Since there the work was not to his satisfaction, he studied from 1927 to 1930 in the academy of fine arts in Wroclaw, lived after that as artist in Paris and London, where he, on December 10, 1932, got wed in a civil ceremony to the artist Kathleen Nell Brockhouse.
+Since there the work was not to his satisfaction, he studied from 1927 to 1930 in the academy of fine arts in Wrocław, lived after that as artist in Paris and London, where he, on December 10, 1932, got wed in a civil ceremony to the artist Kathleen Nell Brockhouse.
 The marriage lasted only a few months.
 Pavlicek moved to Cambridge, lived during 1933 in Brno and then in Prague.

 After recovering from a severe illness, he joined again the Catholic Church on December 15, 1935, and he wanted to become a priest.
 In 1936, he visited Therese Neumann that strengthened him in his plan.
 He was neither in Innsbruck nor in Vienna accepted by the Franciscans because he was already 35 years old.
 Later, he joined in Prague und received the religious name Petrus.
 On August 29, 1938, he made his simple religious vows, three years later the solemn.
 On December 14, 1941, he was ordained a priest.